shakacode/shakapacker/docs/react.md

 ## Easy Setup
 If you'd like easy integration of React with Ruby on Rails, see [React on Rails](https://github.com/shakacode/react_on_rails).

-The below information applies to a React on Rails app, except that you need to setup some environment variables as follows:
+The below information applies to a React on Rails app, except that you need to set up some environment variables as follows:

 ```
 EXECJS_RUNTIME=Node